 Where your donation goes

-At SCHF we believe in going all in for kids’ health.
+A donation that goes all in for kids' health.

 Nowhere else can you make one donation and help different kids of all ages, all illnesses and all conditions.
 Your donations can help us harness the power of collective giving to fund the highest and most urgent priorities to have the greatest impact on children’s health, now and in the future.

-The Kids Research Institute is the research division of Sydney Children’s Hospitals Network.
+The Kids Research is the research division of Sydney Children’s Hospitals Network.
 With over 600 researchers, support staff and students, Kids Research is dedicated to discovering new ways to improve the health of children.
 It leads research into a wide range of childhood diseases, resulting in significant advances in the treatment of cancer, obesity, kidney, heart and respiratory illnesses, diabetes and muscular dystrophy.

 Sydney Children’s Hospital, Randwick is a world-leading hospital providing provides a complex and comprehensive range of services across paediatric and adolescent medicine and surgery, caring for more than 74,777 critically ill and injured children each year.
 The hospital treats children with a multitude of conditions, including cancer, trauma, HIV/AIDS, congenital abnormalities, disabilities, heart disease and respiratory disorders.